Murder of Meredith Kercher: Acquittal of murder charge

 On 27 March 2015, Italy's highest court, the Court of Cassation, ruled that Knox and Sollecito were innocent of murder, thereby definitively ending the case.
 Rather than merely declaring that errors occurred in the earlier court cases or that evidence was insufficient to convict, the court ruled that Knox and Sollecito had not committed the murder and were innocent of those charges, but it upheld Knox's conviction for slandering Patrick Lumumba.

 After this verdict was announced, Knox, who had been in the United States continuously since 2011, said in a statement: "The knowledge of my innocence has given me strength in the darkest times of this ordeal."

-In September 2015, the delegate supreme judge, court adviser Mr. Gennaro Marasca, made public the reasons of absolution.
+In September 2015, the delegate supreme judge, court adviser Gennaro Marasca, made public the reasons of absolution.
 First, none of the evidence demonstrated that either Knox or Sollecito was present at the crime scene.
 Second, they cannot have "materially participated in the homicide", since absolutely no "biological traces ... could be attributed to them in the room of the murder or on the body of the victim, where in contrast numerous traces were found attributable to Guede".